Photobook Community Meta-list 2025

 Christer Ek is a photographer, educator and photobook collector.
 He just started a new job as the director of a photography institute in France.

-Tim Clark is editor-in-chief at 1000 Words and shares the seat of artistic director for Fotografia Europea in Reggio Emilia.
-He teaches at Falmouth University.
+Tim Clark is editor-in-chief at 1000 Words.
+He is the artistic director of Fotografia Europea in Reggio Emilia with Walter Guadagnini and Luce Lebart.
+Clark teaches at Falmouth University.

 Thomas King is an editorial Assistant at 1000 Words and is undertaking an MA in Literary Studies (Critical Theory) at Goldsmiths, University of London.